 Celebrate progress: Notice improvements, no matter how small.
 Can you balance longer?
 Use less support?
 These victories matter.

 Consider classes: Tai Chi classes designed for seniors provide excellent balance training in a social, supportive environment.
-The ACSM recommends that older adults incorporate neuromotor training (including balance, agility, and proprioceptive exercises) to maintain independence (Garber et al., 2011), validating why Tai Chi and similar practices are an evidence-based complement to home workouts for women over 60.
+Sherrington et al. (2019) specifically identified Tai Chi as one of the single-modality interventions with the strongest fall-prevention evidence, and the ACSM position stand recommends that older adults incorporate neuromotor training (including balance, agility, and proprioceptive exercises) to maintain independence, validating why Tai Chi and similar practices are an evidence-based complement to the home workouts in this guide.

 Nutrition for Health and Independence After 60